Dallas County reports three COVID-related deaths today

 The three deaths reported today are the following:

-A man in his 30’s who was a resident of the City of Dallas who had been critically ill in an area hospital and did not have underlying high risk health conditions.
+A woman in her 50s who was a resident of the City of Grand Prairie.
+She was critically ill in an area hospital with underlying high risk health conditions.

-A woman in her 60’s who was a resident of the City of Mesquite who had been critically ill in an area hospital and had underlying high risk health conditions.
+A man in his 60s who was a resident of the City of Garland.
+He was critically ill in an area hospital with underlying high risk health conditions.

-A man in his 70’s who was a resident of the City of Dallas who had been critically ill in an area hospital and had underlying high risk health conditions.
+A man in his 80s who was a resident of a long-term care facility in the City of Dallas.
+He passed away in hospice care with underlying high risk health conditions.

 From August 6 to 14th, 227 school-aged children between 5 to 18 years of age were reported to have been diagnosed with confirmed COVID-19.
 Over 3,549 children under 18 years of age have been diagnosed with confirmed COVID-19 since July 1st, including 66 children who have been hospitalized for COVID-19.